Last Updated on June 1, 2022 by Thinkster

 Students may have an idea of why they need to perform certain steps to get an answer, but they lack a true understanding of the concepts necessary to solve a similar problem in different contexts.

 They miss the ability to think critically, develop an understanding to unpack a problem so that they can solve it, and become unable to think rationally about what to do next.
 This also includes the ability to engage in independent thinking, which is the ability to do something independently without asking for help.

 In short, using critical thinking to solve a problem is just the opposite of using memorized steps to solve a problem.
 Applied to math homework, it requires that students:

-This shows them that anything can be solved — any geometry problem, algebraic equation, or word problem — if you understand the why behind the math.
+This shows them that anything can be solved – any geometry problem, algebraic equation, word problem, or calculus question – if you understand the why behind the math.

 Even better, once your child learns this new approach to problem-solving, they will have the tools to continue to develop their critical thinking skills for the rest of their life.

-So how can a math tutor help your child master these critical thinking skills?
+So how can an online math tutor help your child master these critical thinking skills?

-While tutors and math help websites can aid your child with math practice, not all of them are able to develop those valuable critical thinking skills.
+While tutors and math help websites can aid your child with practicing a math concept, not all of them are able to develop those valuable critical thinking skills.

 Here at Thinkster, we do things differently.

 We are firm believers that thinking is the foundation of learning.
-Everything our tutors do is meant to spark this “thinking” — because that’s what makes us understand the “why” behind everything.
+Everything an online tutor does is meant to spark this “thinking” – because that’s what makes us understand the “why” behind everything.
 Here’s how they light that spark: